toscawidgets/tw2.jqplugins.elfinder/README.rst

 for rapid web development. jQuery is designed to change the way that you write JavaScript.

-`elRTE`_ is a an open-source WYSIWYG HTML-editor written in JavaScript using jQuery UI.
-It features rich text editing, options for changing its appearance, style and many more.
-You can use it in any commercial or non-commercial projects.
+`elFinder`_ is an open-source file manager for web, written in JavaScript using jQuery UI.
+It is inspired by Finder in Mac OS X.

-Main goal of the editor - simplify work with text and formating (HTML) on sites, blogs, forums and other online services.
+The main goal of the file manager - is to let you work with remote files with the same convenience as on your own computer.

-This module, tw2.jqplugins.elrte, provides `toscawidgets2 (tw2)`_ access to the
+This module, tw2.jqplugins.elfinder, provides `toscawidgets2 (tw2)`_ access to the
 `elRTE`_ widget.